ichigobankai/HuCARD-repro-gerbers/README.md

 # HuCARD
 Hucard gerbers ready for fab.

-Hucard thickness need to be around ~2.4mm.
+Hucard thickness need to be around ~2.4mm

-TSOP is on the bottom side.
+TSOP is on the bottom side

 You need to add a 2nd layer (plastic for example) to ensure thickness as PBC tends to be 2mm at maximum.

 TSOP can be :